6 Safety Tips Every New Engineer Should Know

 Clothing

-Manufacturing plants and other customer sites will have sharp edges, moving parts, cables running on the floor, and many other obstacles.
-Make sure to wear comfortable clothing that is not loose fitting, but also not too tight to restrict movements.
-Long pants are usually recommended, especially when working on machines.
-Some places may require long-sleeved tops as well, so make sure to check with the customer if necessary.
+Manufacturing facilities and other customer sites will have sharp edges, moving parts, cables running on the floor, and many other obstacles.
+One should always wear comfortable clothing that is not loose fitting, but also not too tight to restrict movement.
+Long pants are always recommended, especially when working on machines.
+Generally, shorts are not considered professional attire in a manufacturing environment and make one more susceptible to cut and scrape hazards.
+As mentioned before some facilities may require long-sleeved tops as well, so make sure to check with the customer if necessary.
 Pull back long hair with a hair-tie, and safely stow or tuck in any jewelry.
-I like to keep a container in my bag to store any jewelry I may have on to avoid injury or losing it.
+Some engineers prefer to keep a container in their bag to store any jewelry that they may have on to avoid injury or losing it.

 Pack the Basics